zsolt-dev/biomarkers-for-longevity/README.md

 import { biomarkers, biomarkersDictionary, type Biomarker } from '@zsolt-dev/biomarkers-for-longevity';

-// or use the validated JSONs in the /dist/json

-import biomarkers from '@zsolt-dev/biomarkers-for-longevity/json/biomarkers.json'

 ```

+If you do not use JS/TS you can use the stitched JSONs in the `dist/json` directory.

+- dist/json/**biomarkers.json**

 ## Disclaimer: